khaefner/rust_101/hello_world/src/chapter_3.md

 }
 ```

-In this example, when starship_name is passed to take_ownership, its ownership is moved to the some_string parameter.
-As a result, starship_name is no longer valid in the main function after the function call.
+In this example, when `starship_name` is passed to `take_ownership`, its ownership is moved to the `some_string` parameter.
+As a result, `starship_name` is no longer valid in the main function after the function call.

 If you want a function to use a value without taking ownership, you can pass a reference:
-Rust

 ```rust, editable
 fn use_reference(some_string: &String) { // 'some_string' is a reference to a String
     println!("{} referenced", some_string);